Sabbir-Shishir/edTech-website/README.md

 # edTech-website
-This is a HTML & CSS project.
-It's a responsive design.
+This is a HTML & CSS project and it's totally a responsive design.

 ## Live Site Link